SeanShubin/template-scala-web/seans-coding-style.md

-Sean's Coding Style
+# Sean's Coding Style

-===
+### High level summary
+- Compilation units should be organized in terms of responsibility
+- No more than one responsibility per compilation unit
+- Knowledge of other responsibilities should be behind a contract

-- Think about what you are doing
+### Think about what you are doing
 - Use [Critical Thinking](https://github.com/SeanShubin/seans-coding-style/blob/master/beginning-software-engineering.md)
 - When problem solving, think of a problem as a
     - "discrepancy between things as desired and things as perceived"
     - from [Are Your Lights On?](http://www.geraldmweinberg.com/Site/AYLO.html)

-Simplicity (more important listed earlier)
+### Simplicity (more important listed earlier)
 - Meet Customer Need
 - Easy To Maintain
 - Clearly Express Intent
 - No Duplicate Code
 - Concise As Possible

-Early Feedback (better listed earlier)
+### Early Feedback (better listed earlier)
 - Instant
 - Compile
 - Unit Test